Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

   - For other details, you can refer to the instructions in [Azure Stream Analytics & Power BI: A real-time analytics dashboard for real-time visibility of streaming data](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-power-bi-dashboard/).

-2. Follw instructions for creating the live stream visualizations [here](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/tree/master/Manual%20Deployment%20Guide#configure-a-power-bi-dashboard).
+2. Follow instructions for creating the live stream visualizations [here](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/tree/master/Manual%20Deployment%20Guide#configure-a-power-bi-dashboard).

 ### Visualize Data from Database